MIR-LLC/AI-apps/docs/Robot_Control_Description.md

 The application is designed to control various devices, such as robots.

 > Check out our [Arduino open-source program](https://github.com/Grovety/CrowBot_GRC_program/tree/main) for the [CrowBot-BOLT robot](https://www.elecrow.com/crowbot-bolt-programmable-smart-robot-car-steam-robot-kit.html), which is ready to use right out of the box!
-link We designed it to showcase voice control and tilt-based movement.
+We designed it to showcase voice control and tilt-based movement.
 You can also use it as a reference for your projects, adapt it for other robots and devices, or explore new possibilities with the CrowBot.

 ## What is Robot Control